Certified Medical Technician: Job Description & Career Info

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment for medical and clinical laboratory technicians, the field that encompasses medical technicians, was expected to increase by 16% from 2008-2018 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), employment for medical laboratory technicians, the field that encompasses medical technicians, was expected to increase by 15% from 2010-2020 (www.bls.gov).
 Population growth and the development of new laboratory tests will spur the employment increase.
-Medical technicians may find work with hospitals, laboratories, physicians offices and universities.
-In May 2010, the BLS reported that the median annual salary for medical and clinical laboratory technicians was $36,280.
+Medical technicians may find work with hospitals, laboratories, physicians' offices and universities.
+In May 2012, the BLS reported that the median annual salary for medical and clinical laboratory technicians was $37,240.

 Certified Medical Technician Educational Information